qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 with the current map view while the :menuselection:`Remove Current Preset` button deletes the active preset.

 All the added presets are also present in the map composer in order to allow you to create a map layout based on your specific views (see :ref:`composer_main_properties`).

 .. note::
-   Tools to manage the map legend are also available to layout the map and legend items of the print composer
+   Tools to manage the layers panel are also available to layout the map and legend items of the print composer

 A layer can be selected and dragged up or down in the legend to change the